You want to recover faster. We score the gear on what it actually delivers.

 Infrared saunas

-See all →A low-EMF claim only counts when a named third party measured it where you actually sit.
-Almost no brand can show that, and full spectrum often means a far-infrared panel relabeled.
+See all →If a low-EMF cabin is what's keeping you up at night, here's what matters: that claim only counts when a named third party measured it where you actually sit.
+Almost no brand can show that - and "full spectrum" often just means a far-infrared panel relabeled.
 Read the guide →

 Clearlight Sanctuary 1

-Combines the catalog's best-documented EMF testing, below 0.8 mG at all positions with ELF addressed, with a genuine added full-spectrum heater.
+Combines the catalog's best-documented EMF posture, a Clearlight-commissioned VitaTech report under 1 mG including at the seat (named third-party lab, though not independent), with a genuine added full-spectrum heater.
 The closest thing to passing both the EMF and the full-spectrum honesty tests.

 Clearlight Premier IS-1